Tediisu/Re-Spotify/README.md

    <img src="https://github.com/Tediisu/Re-Spotify/blob/main/reSpotify/artistList.png" width="150">
 </p>
 It enables new users to create an account by providing basic details like username, email and password.
+After the user inputed is credentials, the application will ask the user for the list of genres and artist of his choosing.

 ### User Profile Page
 <img src="https://github.com/Tediisu/Re-Spotify/blob/main/reSpotify/UserProfile_Page.png" width="150">